 Internal Bleaching (intracoronal bleaching) is a technique used to whiten the appearance of teeth and is different than over-the-counter solutions used to whiten teeth (extracoronal bleaching).
 Internal bleaching must be conducted by your endodontist and can only be performed after successful root canal therapy.

-Not everyone is a candidate for internal bleaching and Dr. Jacobs will evaluate your case on an individual basis.
+Not everyone is a candidate for internal bleaching and Dr. Jacobs and Dr. Ramesh will evaluate your case on an individual basis.

 Discoloration of a single tooth as a result from caries or previous dental trauma.
 The discoloration starts from the interior of the tooth and moves outward.